 Introduction to private Docker container registries in Azure

 Use container registries in Azure with your existing container development and deployment pipelines.
 Use Azure Container Registry Build (ACR Build) to build container images in Azure.
 Build on demand, or fully automate builds with source code commit and base image update build triggers.

 Pull images from an Azure container registry to various deployment targets:

-Configure ACR Build build tasks to automatically rebuild application images when their base images are updated.
-Use ACR Build to automate image builds when your team commits code to a Git repository.
+Configure ACR Tasks to automatically rebuild application images when their base images are updated.
+Use ACR Tasks to automate image builds when your team commits code to a Git repository.
 Create multi-step tasks to automate building, testing, and patching multiple container images in parallel in the cloud.